natashacmyers1/webcrawlers/README.md

 NB: if you want to run the crawler on a different site, simply update the site name in crawler.py

+### Worker_count and max_pages values

+This crawler has built in max pages and workers for testing purposes.

+If you wish to crawl a different number of pages or workers: you can change the values hard coded into __main__.py

+If you wish to crawl all the pages: max_pages is an optional value, the default is None, so can simply leave worker_count empty e.g. crawl_main(worker_count=3)

 ### Running Tests

 Run the following inside the docker container: